gitworkflows/devpod/dev/loadgen/README.md

 # loadgen

-A load generator (framework) for Gitpod.
+A load generator (framework) for Devpod.

 **Note:** this is a development tool only - there's no support for this.